Art Highlands #1 & #2

-Co-Owner Beata Gola is an art director, interior designer, and lifestyle expert.
-Preferring to create environments that are personal and creative, her signature style juxtaposes decor and art that ranges from contemporary to bohemian, elegant to rustic.
-Beata finds that art is transformational at the core, and that knowing both the artist and the customer personally she can help create a mood that is perfectly suited to any residence or commercial space.
+Owner Beata Gola is an art director, interior designer, and lifestyle expert.
+Preferring to create environments that are personal and essentially creative, her signature style juxtaposes art ranging from contemporary to bohemian, and elegant to rustic.
+Beata says art is transformational, that knowing both artist and customer personally helps her create a mood perfectly suited to any space.

-For 47 years Dr. Steve Hinkey has pioneered healing techniques using art and conversation to transform even the most difficult cases of health, depression, trauma, or conflict, while elevating the client to stunning new levels of visual acuity and appreciation for esoteric art.
-Creating his digital artwork during his healing sessions synchronize the brain, transform the viewer, and expand horizons — proven by science.
-He has worked with top research institutes, ashrams, interior designers, and architects to incorporate and integrate transformational art into daily life.
+Dr. Steve Hinkey has pioneered healing techniques using art and conversation to transform even the most difficult cases of health, depression, trauma, or disease, while elevating clients to stunning new levels of acuity for 48 years.
+His appreciation for esoteric art, abstract art, and exquisite lighting helps people identify new experiences.
+His artwork made during healing sessions synchronizes the brain, transforms the viewer, and expands horizons.
+Stop in to find out why top research institutes, ashrams, & collectors incorporate Steve’s transformational art into daily life.

 Art Highlands Gallery